DaGoldenCat/Roblox/README.md

 ### Clones a GUI to the player and destroys the current gui in the middle of a transition
 ## Teams, Timer and Win condition
 ![Running App](https://github.com/DaGoldenCat/Roblox/blob/1fb712df0cb9c5c549e357553ace979971cf3dce/Pictures/Teams%20%26%20Timer.png?raw=true)
-### Checks if at least 2 teams are valid, and updates the timer if correct.
+### Changes a player's team if requested, checks if at least 2 teams are valid, and updates the timer if correct.
 At the end of the timer or after 2 teams are empty, it checks the team base and awards if conditions are met
 ## Crosshair, Bullet spread, and Recoil
 ![Running App](https://github.com/DaGoldenCat/Roblox/blob/74c02957c7e4735221dfa3c4a5d6b0e12405fd27/Pictures/Shotgun%20Spread.png?raw=true)
 ### Crosshair - Every frame the code keeps track of how fast the player moves, and makes a tween for how fast the player moves and what type the gun is